 - be more aware of the most important learning/teaching dynamics.

 The workload for participants will be 28 hours (plus further hours of reflection/reading time):

 - 4 hours of individual work for the preparation of the final lecture and of the report.

-The course will be designed around practical activities, such as presentations of case studies, design of instructional materials, evaluation activities, and so on.
+The course is designed around practical activities, such as presentations of case studies, design of instructional materials, evaluation activities, and so on.